-- 1. Verify hwloc version 1.1 or higher is installed see contrib/hwloc install.sh. - 2.
+- 1. Verify hwloc library and corresponding hwloc-devel package are installed.
+See Installing TORQUE on page 6 for more information. - 2.
 Install Sys::Hwloc from CPAN. - 3.
 Verify \$PBS HOME is set to the proper value. - 4.
 Update the variables in the 'Config Definitions' section of the script.
 Especially update firstNodeId and nodesPerBoard if desired.
 The firstNodeId variable should be set above 0 if you have a root cpuset that you wish to exclude and the nodesPerBoard variable is the number of NUMA nodes per board.
 Each node is defined in /sys/devices/system/node, in a subdirectory node<node index> - 5.
 Back up your current file in case a variable is set incorrectly or neglected. - 6.
-Run the script. - 7. \$ ./mom\gencfg
+Run the script.